gtiley/Phasing/README.md

 	+ The locus name here will be the locus name of the output fasta with phased sequences
 * The fasta files are not interleaved and assume no line breaks in the sequence data
 * The fasta headers are assumed to match the Individual ID (i.e. &gt;&lt;Individual ID&gt;)
 * Other information can follow the Individual ID in the fasta header, but will be ignored
+* A helper script is available to format the fasta files for you, please see ```helperScripts/PATE_formatInput.pl```

 ## The Template File
 There is a file called template.sh to help distribute jobs on a cluster
 * Make the necessary changes to the scheuduler directives for your account
 * I was on a cluster with SLURM when making this - you will need to edit for PBS or SGE accordingly
-* If you run the script in runmode 1, all of the commands are pasted below what you have in the template.sh file - all you need to do is configure the directives and paths to software here if they are not specified in the control file
+* If you run the script in runmode ```cluster```, all of the commands are pasted below what you have in the template.sh file - all you need to do is configure the directives and paths to software here if they are not specified in the control file
-* The template file must always be provided as an argument, even if using runmode 0 or 2
+* The template file must always be provided as an argument, even if using runmode ```serial``` or ```alleles```
 * The template file can be renamed if you like

 # Explanation of Summary Statistics